 Mars finally leaves the evening sky.
 The dim, dull planet may be glimpsed with great difficultly in the bright WNW twilight during the 1st week of June.
 By the 2nd week of June; Mars moves into the bright glow of Sunset and is lost from view.
 Next year, during the summer months, Mars will put on a great display.

-Saturn has none of the problems of the evening planets.
-Saturn is already up in the SSE as evening twilight fades.
-The planet dims down a tad as the month progresses.
-The planet is in a fair position for late evening observations.
+Jupiter is up in the South as evening twilight fades.
+The planet dims a bit as the month progresses.
+The planet is favorably positioned for evening planet watching.

 Gary T. Nowak